Donald Glover cracks jokes about Community co-star Chevy Chase calling him the N-word

 The actor and musician starred opposite Chase across five seasons of the hit show, which also starred Danny Pudi, Alison Brie, and Gillian Jacobs.

-Glover, 39, appeared at the 2023 Writers Guild Awards in New York on Sunday night (5 March) to present Atlanta executive producer Paul Simms with an honorary award.
+Glover, 39, appeared at the 2023 Writers Guild Awards in New York on 5 March to present Atlanta executive producer Paul Simms with an honorary award.

 During his speech, he recalled how the award that Simms would be receiving was named after former Saturday Night Live writer Herb Sargeant, who had starred on Weekend Update, hosted by Chevy Chase.